 Youth Apprenticeship (YA) is designed to shape and skill young talent for the needs of the profession.
 Think of it as an early recruitment and training strategy for your future talent pool.
 By design, YA integrates school- and work-based learning to instruct students in employability and professional skills defined by Wisconsin industries.

 Local programs provide training based on statewide YA curriculum guidelines, endorsed by business and industry.
-Students are instructed by qualified trainers and skilled work-site mentors.
-Students are simultaneously enrolled in academic classes to meet high school graduation requirements; in a YA-related instruction class; and, are employed by a participating business under the supervision of a skilled mentor.
+Students are instructed by qualified trainers and skilled work site mentors.
+They are also simultaneously enrolled in academic classes to meet high school graduation requirements; in a YA-related instruction class; and are employed by a participating business under the supervision of a skilled mentor.

 YA is a game-changer for us.
 We're molding and recruiting our future workforce in a way we've never done before.